|

 Musy Heusch was following the race, and she was a witness to the accident the instant the crowd screamed in horror!

-A few days later an inquest on the cause of accident determined that the steering mechanism of the car had broken during the speed bank turn.
+broken during the speed bank turn.
 At that moment, the driver was clinging to the steering wheel, whereby he could not control the car to prevent the accident.

 The race car driver Paul Frère once said of his dynamic adversary Musy:

-"This astonishing little guy
+"This astonishing little

-has conquered the sympathy of the public through his kindness, his honor and his fighting spirit."
+guy has conquered the sympathy of the public through his kindness, his honor and his fighting spirit."

-The great Argentinean world racing champion, Juan-Manuel Fangio, sent a
+The great Argentinean world racing champion, Juan-Manuel Fangio,

-wreath of flowers to honor his friend Benoît at his funeral.
+sent a wreath of flowers to honor his friend Benoît at his funeral.

 |